tbfraga/project-combinatorial-optimization-problems/README.md

 The full license can be found in the LICENSE.md document available in this directory, or through the website: https://creativecommons.org/licenses/by-nc-nd/4.0/legalcode.

 The license adopted may be modified as long as this does not cause any harm to the authors.

+Please, if you use the information presented here for other publications or references, please cite using Fraga, T. B. 2023.
+Combinatorial Optimization Problems Project, available at https://github.com/tbfraga/project-combinatorial-optimization-problems/blob/main/book_pt/(2023) Fraga.pdf, accessed on <today's date>.